bentley-historical-library/avatar/README.md

 ##### A Note on Dates and Notes

 If multiple parts of the same item have the same date or same Conditions Governing Access note, the date and Conditions Governing Access note will be applied to the _item_.
-Otherwise, they will be applied to the _parts_.
+Otherwise, they will be applied to the _parts_. #comingsoon

 ### Digital Objects